Ready for a French fairytale? Here’s my guide to the 30+ of the most beautiful towns in Northern France for your bucket list.

 For history buff, the D-Day beaches are nearby.
 You can immerse yourself in the history of Operation Overlord.
-For background, visit the America Gold Beach Museum, the Memorial Museum of the Battle of Normandy, and the Bayeux War Cemetery.
+You can book a guided day tour from Bayeux.

 The must visit site in Chantilly is the opulent Chateau de Chantilly.
 This imposing palace is a 19th century version of Renaissance architecture.
 The chateaux is wrapped with a fairytale lake.